-- Appointments may be made up to 2 weeks in advance, either by calling 805-437-3594 between the hours of 12 noon and 8 pm Monday-Thursday, or by sending an email request to: firstname.lastname@example.org.
+- Appointments may be made up to 2 weeks in advance, either by calling 805-437-3579 Monday-Saturday, or by sending an email request to: firstname.lastname@example.org.
 Booking appointments out for the semester is not permitted.

 What to Expect:

 - Each student may reserve a maximum of one hour per week of individual writing consultation.
 (After an initial face-to-face consultation, follow-up work may be completed online, if agreed upon with GWS instructor).

-- If you fail to show up for an appointment, or fail to provide notice of cancellation at least 24 hours in advance of your appointment (either by phone or email), you will have to wait 2 weeks for another appointment or be on standby for space available.
+- If you fail to show up for an appointment, or fail to provide notice of cancellation at least 24 hours in advance of your appointment (either by phone or email), you will have to wait up for the next available appointment or be on standby for space available.

-- Interactive: You must be involved in the session.
-Don’t expect to drop off a paper and have someone work on it.
+- You must be involved in the session.
+Don’t expect to drop off or e-mail a paper and have someone work on it.